This Osso Buco alla Milanese is made with veal shanks, carrots, celery, onions, tomatoes, white wine, broth, thyme and is braised to perfection.

 Description

-This Osso Buco alla Milanese is made with veal shanks, carrots, celery, onions, tomatoes, white wine, broth, thyme and is braised to perfection.
+This Osso Buco Recipe is made with veal shanks, carrots, celery, onions, tomatoes, white wine, broth, thyme and braised to perfection.

 Ingredients